-Below are two examples of a preheader in a mailing client:
+Below are two examples of a preheader in an email client:

 You'll typically use a preheader for two reasons:

-- Marketing - A preheader lets you include additional elements that will draw your recipients into a mailing.
+- Marketing - A preheader lets you include additional elements that will draw your recipients into a message.

-- Preview - A preheader also gives recipients a sense of what is to come within a mailing.
+- Preview - A preheader also gives recipients a sense of what is to come within a message.